Elder Conservatorium of Music and School of Performing Arts: History

 There have so far been seven incumbents of the Elder Professorship of Music, all of whom have also served as Director and/or Dean of the Elder Conservatorium of Music and have provided the artistic and academic leadership for the institution: Professor Joshua Ives (1884–1901); Professor J. Matthew Ennis (1902–1918); Professor E. Harold Davies (1918–1948); pianist and arts administrator, Professor John Bishop OBE (1948–1964); the tenor, Professor David Galliver AM (1966–1983); German conductor, Professor Heribert Esser (1986–1993); and composer, Professor Charles Bodman Rae (since 2001).
-Since the late 1970s the administrative position of Director of the Conservatorium has from time to time been occupied by a staff member other than the Elder Professor of Music.
+Since the late 1970s the administrative position of director of the conservatorium has from time to time been occupied by a staff member other than the Elder Professor of Music.
 In this category can be included: the clarinettist, David Shepherd; the pianist, Clemens Leske AM; the horn player, Patrick Brislan; the pianist, David Lockett AM; the choral conductor, Carl Crossin OAM, and the noted composer, Professor Graeme Koehne AO.
-On 15 July 2022, pianist and writer Professor Anna Goldsworthy was announced as the new Director, commencing on 18 July 2022.
+On 15 July 2022, pianist and writer Anna Goldsworthy was announced as the new director, commencing on 18 July 2022.

 In 1886, Professor Ives established the first Australian public music examinations system, modelled on that of the Guildhall School of Music in London.
 This directly led to the establishment of the Australian Music Examinations Board (AMEB).
 In 1898, through the Elder Conservatorium, the University of Adelaide was the first in Australia to establish regulations for the degree of Doctor of Music (DMus), and in 1902, Edward Harold Davies was awarded the first Australian doctorate of music.
 In 1918 the university became the first in Australia to award a doctorate in music to a woman, Ruby Davy.
 In addition to Davies and Davy, recipients of the DMus award have included: Tristram Cary, OAM; Sir Peter Maxwell Davies CBE; Graeme Koehne; Charles Bodman Rae; David Lockett AM; and Ross Edwards AM.